ros-controls/ros2_controllers/doc/mobile_robot_kinematics.rst

   there exist vehicles that are kinematically equivalent to a unicycle but more stable from a mechanical viewpoint.

-One of these vehicles is the differential drive robot, which has two wheels, where each wheel is independently driven.
+One of these vehicles is the differential drive robot, which has two wheels, each of which is driven independently.

 .. image:: images/diff_drive.svg
    :width: 550